semiversus/python-revisiondict/README.rst

 RevisionDict works like an ordinary dictionary with additional revision keeping of changes.
 It remembers the order when keys were *updated* (in contrast to the ``OrderedDict`` which is remembering the order when keys are *inserted*).

+It is revision tracking the overall dictionary, but does not store each earlier value for each key in the dictionary.
+It's basically answering the following questions:

+* What is the actual revision number?
+* What changed since revsion number *N*?
+* In which revision has value of key *K* changed the last time?

+Use `RevisionDict` to build caching systems, interface multiple clients to a common database, publish/subscribe systems,...

 Additional functionality compared to ``dict()``:

 * ``.revision`` - returning the actual revision as integer (starting with 0)